 Professional and scholarly use

 Some pleonastic phrases, when used in professional or scholarly writing, may reflect a standardized usage that has evolved or a meaning familiar to specialists but not necessarily to those outside that discipline.
-Such examples as "null and void", "terms and conditions", "each and every" are legal doublets that are part of legally operative language that is often drafted into legal documents.
+Such examples as "null and void", "each and every" are legal doublets that are part of legally operative language that is often drafted into legal documents.
 A classic example of such usage was that by the Lord Chancellor at the time (1864), Lord Westbury, in the English case of ex parte Gorely,[6] when he described a phrase in an Act as "redundant and pleonastic".
 This type of usage may be favored in certain contexts.
 However, it may also be disfavored when used gratuitously to portray false erudition, obfuscate, or otherwise introduce verbiage, especially in disciplines where imprecision may introduce ambiguities (such as the natural sciences).[7]

 Literary uses